ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

 you can use `patterns`_ to select the hosts or groups that you want Ansible to run against.

-Included in the `playbooks directory`_ is a `sample inventory file`_ that can be used to manage your nodes with a little modification.
+Included in the `CMCI samples repository`_ is a `sample inventory file`_ that can be used to manage your nodes with a little modification.
 This inventory file should be included when running the sample playbook.

 .. code-block:: yaml

-   zsystem:
+   source_system:
      hosts:
-       zvm:
+       zos_host:
          ansible_host: zos_target_address
          ansible_user: zos_target_username
          ansible_python_interpreter: path_to_python_interpreter_binary_on_zos_target